Mirasaki/cftools-discord-bot/README.md

     STATISTICS_KEEP_PUPPETEER_BROWSER_OPEN: true,
     // Include mod list in /server-info
     SERVER_INFO_INCLUDE_MOD_LIST: true,

+    // Teleport config
+    // Should the /teleport-location command be available
+    USE_TELEPORT_LOCATIONS: true,
+    // Teleport file to use for this server configuration
+    // Loaded from /config/teleport-locations/NAME.json
+    TELEPORT_LOCATIONS_FILE_NAME: 'chernarus',

     // Global Leaderboard
     // How many players to display - min 10, max 100